 If you are going to be using a credit card to make purchases, it’s a no-brainer that you’ll want to earn some kind of reward in return.

-For many people, the obvious choice is an airline miles credit card.
+For many people, the obvious choice is an travel rewards credit card.
 Unfortunately that credit card choice may actually be costing them more money to use.

 People are just too excited by the allure of ‘free’ flights that they overlook how their credit card is creating higher expenses.
 Let’s look at some of the ways that an airline credit card costs you more.